 1. LuxCSD Default Management Process

-The default management process of LuxCSD has been implemented to mitigate the risks arising from a default (as defined in 1.2) of a LuxCSD customer and enables LuxCSD to avoid and/or minimise losses related to a customer default.
-As such, the non-defaulting customers of LuxCSD also benefit from the default management process as its purpose is to manage a customer default in a prudent and orderly manner, limiting disruptions to the market and avoiding changes to the normal settlement practices of non-defaulting LuxCSD customers.
+The default management process of LuxCSD has been implemented to mitigate the risks arising from the default of a LuxCSD customer and enables LuxCSD to avoid and minimise losses related to a customer default.
+The non-defaulting customers of LuxCSD also benefit from the default management process as its purpose is to manage a customer default in a prudent and orderly manner, limiting disruptions to the market and avoiding changes to the normal settlement practices of non-defaulting LuxCSD customers.

-Important note: The process described hereafter is the general approach which is in principle followed to handle a default.
-It does not override the contractual agreements in place with the customer.
+Important note: The process described hereafter is the general approach to handle a default in accordance with the Principle 13 of CPSS-IOSCO and article 41 (1) of the Regulation (EU) No 909/2014 on improving securities settlement in the European Union and on central securities depositories (hereinafter “CSDR”).
+It does not override the contractual agreements (GTCs and/or bilateral agreement(s)) in place with the customer.

 The default management process of LuxCSD has been implemented in accordance with the Principle 13 CPSS-IOSCO and CSD-Regulation and can be summarised as follows:

 According to the Article 41 (2) of CSDR, the LuxCSD Default Management presented here is part of the relevant default rules and procedures that should be made available to the public.

 The Early Warning Framework is an important component of the LuxCSD default management process.
 It includes the continuous monitoring of defined indicators and their thresholds in order to ensure an early detection of irregularities in customer’s behaviour, which could ultimately result in customer’s credit deterioration or default.